 I didn't even get a t-shirt.
 It was too expensive.

 In late 2012, I visited the country that honestly believes it won the Korean War by virtue of not being annihilated completely.
-So it makes sense (in a weird way) they would believe capturing an American ship outside its territorial waters is a giant feather in their cap.
+So it makes sense (in a weird way) they would believe capturing an American ship outside its territorial waters 15 years after the fighting stopped is a giant feather in their cap.

 The Pueblo was sent to Wonsan while its crew was taken to North Korean POW camps.
 They were starved and tortured but the crew resisted even as the North Koreans attempted to use them as propaganda pieces in photos.
 The crew was a bit smarter than that.

 They literally gave the finger to the Kim regime.
 At every opportunity they flashed the "Hawaiian good luck sign."
 When the captives realized the communists didn't know what the gesture meant, they flashed it for every camera, ruining all the potential propaganda value.
 When the North Koreans read what it actually meant in Time magazine, they were beaten for a week.

 Fifty years later, her crew repatriated, the Pueblo is still held by North Korea.
 In 1999 it was moved from Wonsan to Pyongyang, moored on the Taedong River.
 This is where I saw the ship.

 The woman in the bottom right of the above photo was one of our two guides/minders/spies who were present with us for every waking moment of our time in North Korea — except at our hotel — which was on an island in the middle of the same river where the Pueblo was moored.